Virginia Distracted Driving Awareness Scholarship

 For years, the attorneys at Cooper Hurley Injury Lawyers have been supporting good causes in our community and taking on young people as interns.
 Now, we are happy to be able to help further the reach of our efforts nationwide.
 We are also using our scholarship program to raise awareness about the dangers of distracted driving, one of the most significant causes of accidents involving young people.
 We will award one student with a $2,000 Scholarship to put toward their education.

 A) To qualify for the Cooper Hurley Injury Lawyers Distracted Driving Awareness Scholarship, an applicant must currently be enrolled in a course of study at any accredited community or junior college, or an undergraduate or graduate degree program anywhere in the United States.
-High school graduates or GED holders who are about to start college-level studies are also eligible.
+Current high school students or GED holders who have been accepted for admission to a 4 year, community or junior college are also eligible.

 B) Candidates must be in good academic standing and have a minimum cumulative GPA of 3.0 or above.